 Funny Parrot Names

-Parrots can bring fun and happiness to any home.
+Parrots can bring fun and happiness to the home.
 What if their name alone helped in that venture?

-Consider giving your parrot a funny name to lighten the mood.
-If your parrot is silly, cutesy – or even overly serious – these names can fit it perfectly:
+Consider giving a parrot a funny name to lighten the mood.
+If a parrot is amusing, silly, cutesy – or even overly serious – these names can fit it perfectly:

 African Grey Parrot Names

-African Greys are one of the most popular breeds to own as pets.
-According to Ethology, the intonation journal of behavioral biology, they’re also among the smartest.
+African greys are among the most popular pet species.
+According to Ethology, the intonation journal of behavioral biology, they’re also the smartest pet birds.

 They can learn and comprehend words and phrases, easily picking up speech.
 That makes giving them a name worthy of their intelligence even more important.